-Cognitive distortions, or "stinking thinking" as it is called in 12 step groups, are some of the most common reasons why people to falter in recovery.
-How and what you think is just as important as the actions you take to try to stay clean and sober.
+Cognitive distortions, or "stinking thinking" as it is called in 12 step groups, are some of the most common reasons why people falter in recovery.
+How and what you think is just as important as the actions you take when it comes to sobriety.
 Here is a list of some of the most common thinking errors and how they can negatively affect recovery:

 If you familiarize yourself with these common thinking errors, you will have the power to recognize them and manage them in a healthy way and will have a greater sense of control in recovery.